 Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency Weekly
+区 State Medicaid Agency □ Weekly

 Operating Agency Monthly

-Sub-State Entity Quarterly
+☐ Sub-State Entity Quarterly

-Other Specify: Annually
+Other Specify: ⊠ Annually

-Continuously and Ongoing
+☒ Continuously and Ongoing

 Other Specify:

 Case reviews will be conducted of a statistically valid number of waiver files during the first and third year of the renewed waiver.
 Reports will be compiled after each of those reviews.

-When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Service Plans that are currently non-operational.
+method: ● No O Yes he State does not have all elements of the Quality I s for discovery and remediation related to the assures mprovement Strategy in place, provide timelines to design rance of Service Plans that are currently non-operational.